Luke-McMahon/subgression/README.md

 # Subgression

-A small web service to act as a playground/learning exercise with Go
+A small web service to act as a playground/learning exercise with Go.

+This is a web service to track progress within Loyalty Jiu-Jitsu Academy Cranbourne, it will track rank progression and individual submissions.

 ---